-The Speaker: - Good afternoon and welcome everyone to the opening ceremonies for the fourth session of the twenty-fourth legislature.
-I wish to inform the Assembly that I have received a communication from the private secretary to Her Honour the Lieutenant Governor stating that Her Honour will open the fourth session of the twenty-fourth legislature at 2:30 p.m. today, the 18th day of March, 2003.
+The Speaker informed the Assembly that he had received a communication from the Private Secretary to Her Honour the Lieutenant Governor stating that Her Honour would open the Session at 2:30 p.m. today, Tuesday, the 18th day of March, 2003.